 An examination of your bite, including x-rays of your teeth and jaws, is necessary to determine the type and extent of your malocclusion, or any potential future problems with your bite.
 Afterwards, Dr. David is able to recommend the right treatment plan for you, based on your expectations, lifestyle and severity of malocclusion.

 An orthodontist is a specialized dentist with extensive dentofacial studies.
 Though some dentists can attend continuing education courses to perform certain basic orthodontic procedures, more complex orthodontic cases require a specialist.

-You may be referred to Dr. Daher by your general dentist; however, we do not require a referral for a consultation.
+You may be referred to Dr. David by your general dentist; however, we do not require a referral for a consultation.

 Perfectly aligned teeth are not just aesthetically-pleasing and a boost to your confidence.
 Misaligned teeth are often difficult to protect from cavities, tooth decay and plaque buildup as it’s very difficult to properly care for misaligned teeth.
 Gaps or tight spaces may allow for trapped food particles, which feed the bacteria on your teeth.

 No, nearly 25% of orthodontic cases are adults.
 If you have put off orthodontic treatment or if your smile has shifted out of place in adulthood, you have options to correct your smile, such as clear, custom aligners or clear porcelain braces.